 - There's no rush.
 Go 5% slower then everyone else.
 Look for the detail.
 That's when you find the magic.
 That's when you spot the deer picking its way through the trees.
 That's when you find a £20 note on the floor.
 That's when you relax and appreciate what's around you.

-- Despite what you've been told 'travelling' probably isn't going to enlighten you or make you a better adult.
+- Travel isn't going to enlighten you or make you a better adult.
 Experience does.
 So don't feel bad if you can't afford to travel or you just don't want to.
 You can learn just as much about the world and yourself from home.

 - Michelin star restaurants are worth saving for.
-They're never going to serve you crap food and you'll know exactly how something is supposed to taste- you may find you even actually like something you normally hate when it's prepared properly.
-Plus everyone should eat in a top restaurant at least once in their lives.
+You'll know exactly how something is supposed to taste- you may find you even actually like something you normally hate when it's prepared properly.

 - Always.
 Share.
 Share.
 Share.
 SHARE.
 Use as much of your power, influence and love to raise up others less privileged then you.

 - Hormones, genetics and metabolism have a lot to answer for.
 Have fun with your biology.
 Don't punish yourself for not being something or someone else.
-There's room for you on Earth exactly as you are whether that's with bright pink hair, cystic acne or a six pack.
+There's room for you on Earth exactly as you are.

 - You can say goodbye to anyone at any point.
 That includes family, long term friends, your boss... no one is entitled to be a part of your life.
-'But they need me' is a shit excuse to put yourself through toxic, one-sided, parasitic or empty relationships.
-Plus you're enabling them.
-Step back and let them take responsibility for their own bad behaviour.
-They might become better people if you do.
+And likewise they can leave you.

 - Respect the emergency services.
 Get out of their way.
 Let them do their job.
 Don't exploit them.
 Learn from them.

 - Just because you can't afford your work doesn't mean someone else can't.
 Don't sell yourself cheap.
 EVER.
 Despite what your mum says.
 Despite the 'economic climate'.
-One of my first clients had dropped £10,000 on an artwork that year alone!
-He questioned why I was so 'cheap' with suspicion... he wanted to invest in me, NOT get a bargain.
+One of my first clients was a multimillionaire.
+They exist.

 - Drinking more water and cutting out sugar probably won't change your life.
 Sorry.